Turning Your Idea into Reality with Glass

 Hosted by: The University of Texas at Austin Chemistry Department Glass Shop

-2024 STEM Girl Day Glass Shop Imaginary Invention Contest
+Summer 2025 STEM Girl Day Glass Shop Imaginary Invention Contest

 Calling all K-8th graders: Do you have an idea for an imaginary invention that can solve a real problem in our world?
 Imagine an invention that will solve a real problem in our world.
 What would the invention look like?
 How would it work?
 What will it do?

-Check out Invention Ideas from Past Years
+Check out Invention Ideas from Past Contests

 Find photos and videos of Invention Ideas from STEM Girl Days on Flickr.